-Uber has been leading the charge for battery development for UAMs.
-They have published a document outlining the requirements that a UAM vehicle must fulfill.
+Uber has been leading the charge for battery development for AAMs.
+They have published a document outlining the requirements that a AAM vehicle must fulfill.
 Some of these requirements are for the batteries in these vehicles:

 - Reserves: The battery should always have reserve power for